Recipharm and Oncopeptides collaborate in the development of Melflufen for the treatment of multiple myeloma

 Is Recipharm’s work with Oncopeptides ongoing?

-What has been the overall outcome of the collaboration?
+What has been the overall outcome of the initial collaboration?

 The collaboration between Oncopeptides and Recipharm has been pivotal in enabling the successful development of a new product to treat patients with MM.
 The molecule is rapidly progressing through the drug pipeline and is predicted to be particularly advantageous for late stage patients where there is considerable medical need.